wardance-ferret/vor/README.md

 http://www.census.gov/genealogy/www/data/2000surnames/surnames.pdf
 http://www.pbs.org/pov/thesweetestsound/popularityindex.php

 Vivo Harvester also tends to commit "lumping" errors.
-What to do about that?
+If you retrieve a set of publications for the author Jane Faculty, you may find a coauthor Brian Lee who has been assigned the URI of a person previously known as Kate Lee.
+Is there something we can do with the output, apart from twiddling the parameter settings of Vivo Harvester and running it again?

 refsplitter.py
 --------------